Based on Your Reading:

 Chronic obstructive pulmonary disease is a chronic lung disease that makes it hard for you to breathe.
 The two main types of COPD are chronic bronchitis and emphysema.

 Most people with COPD experience a little bit of both, with a predominance of one or the other.
-Like with mesothelioma, most people with COPD don’t experience symptoms until the later stages of the disease.
+Like mesothelioma, most people with COPD don’t experience symptoms until the later stages of the disease.

 Other symptoms of COPD include blueness in the lips or fingernail beds, frequent respiratory infections and producing a lot of mucus.